Journal Search Help TopicsPolicy on Indexing Electronic Journals

 - The wildcard character is the asterisk (*) and may be used anywhere within the journal string to broaden the search.
 It may not be used at the start of a "word".

 The initial search results that are displayed provide a list of journals that match the search criteria.
 Some journals will be listed as Indexed cover-to-cover or Historical.
-If a journal is listed as Indexed cover-to-cover, then all papers in each issue are likely to be indexed in the Mathematical Review Database.
+If a journal is listed as Indexed cover-to-cover, then all research articles in each issue are indexed in the Mathematical Review Database.
+Document types that may not be indexed include: book reviews, letters to the editor, advertisements, news or announcements, editorials.
 If a journal is listed as Historical, then the journal has ceased publication, has been continued under a new title, series or publisher, or for editorial reasons is no longer indexed by the Mathematical Reviews Database.

 To view bibliographic information for any of the journals listed, click on the linked journal name.